addl/flask_blog/entries/python/flask/flask_i18n.md

 1. Install flask-babel extension

-2. To notice that flask-bable is just an extension, the package Babel is an standalone module to work with i18n
+2. To notice that flask-babel is just an extension, the package Babel is an standalone module to work with i18n

 3. Creating Babel config file